RugbyGuy0989/FoxTwoDigital/src/content/blog/turn-your-practice-around-are-you-calculating-your-dental-clients-true-value.md

 ---
-title: "Turn Your Practice Around: Are You Calculating Your Dental Client's True Value?"
+title: Turn Your Practice Around - Are You Calculating Your Dental Client's True Value?
 description: "Unlocking Dental Practice Success: Understanding and Amplifying the Lifetime Value of Dental Patients.
 Dive into the significance of Customer Lifetime Value in dentistry, and discover strategies to elevate patient